 More evidence of a cover-up involving hundreds of billions

-One question actuaries may be posing to you.
-“How can a non-actuary like Professor Macnaughton critique our Chief Actuary’s analysis when actuarial science is so complex?”
-Roughly 90% of pension fund reporting relates to predicting Net Cash Flow - Contributions minus Pensions paid.
-Our Chief Actuary has been roughly 5% off on these predictions.
-Meanwhile, his return on investment has been 67% understated for 15 years, resulting in a 200% surplus, thanks to the power of compound interest.
+Meanwhile, his 6% prediction for return on investment has been 67% understated per year for 15 years, resulting in a 200% surplus, thanks to the power of compound interest.
 As a professor who taught The Mathematics of Finance, I am only critiquing our Chief Actuary’s financial analysis of the CPP.

-• Stop buying life insurance because the CPP gives a 60% survivor’s pension
+• Stop buying life insurance because the CPP gives a 60% survivor’s pension,

-• Stop contributing to other pension funds
+• Stop contributing to other pension funds,

-• Demand voluntary contributions to CPP Investments
+• Demand voluntary contributions to CPP Investments.

 These actions would lead to a considerable decrease in the profits of the financial industry.
-Additionally, because half of actuarial employment relates to pensions and life insurance, employment for actuaries would plummet.
-The following questions can only be answered with one word - cover-up.
-Recall that just 1% of the financial industry’s annual profit is $1.6 billion, equivalent to 160 “packets’ of $10 million each.
+Additionally, because an estimated 75% of actuarial employment is derived from monitoring pension funds and life insurance funds, employment for actuaries would plummet.

 Please contact me if you can arrive at any other answer for any of the questions below.